Home-Based Medicaid Services

 While your assets or savings could contribute to you being denied Medicaid benefits, a Medicaid trust may be able to help you shelter those assets.
 Establishing a Medicaid trust is often the most effective way of protecting your savings from being devoured by home health care costs, while ensuring your money is there when you need it.

 Let Us Assist You

 To find out more about community based Medicaid services and how to protect your assets through a Medicaid Trust, contact our experienced New York estate planning attorneys today.
 At Cavallo & Cavallo, our attorneys provide compassionate and effective legal service to handle all of your current and future needs.
-Serving the Bronx, New Rochelle, and the surrounding areas, we are happy to help.
+Serving the Bronx, Westchester, and the surrounding areas, we are happy to help.
 Call or contact us online today for a free consultation.